gbabbitt/ATOMDANCE-comparative-protein-dynamics/README.md

 To check this, open a terminal and type 'cpptraj'.
 If the program opens, this has worked.
 If you get an error message, you'll likely need to correct the bashrc file and try again

-NOTE: to use older versions of cpptraj (version 18 and prior) open the three following files (cpptraj_parser.py, cpptraj_ortholog_sampler.py, and chimerax_coordyn.py) and change the line of code in the header part of the script to read 'cpptraj_version = 'old'' instead of 'cpptraj_version = 'new''.
+NOTE: to use older versions of cpptraj (version 18 and prior) open the three following files (cpptraj_sampler.py, cpptraj_ortholog_sampler.py) and change the line of code in the header part of the script to read 'cpptraj_version = 'old'' instead of 'cpptraj_version = 'new''.

 more on UCSF ChimeraX